"Everybody has a plan until they get punched in the mouth." - Mike Tyson

 It wasn't a great plan from the start.

-A great plan starts with a great planning session.
+A great plan starts with a great quarterly planning session to make your annual plan actionable.
 As CEO, it's hard to wear the hats of both the planning session facilitator and planning participant.
 We recommend using a seasoned professional facilitator to help the team have the right discussions necessary to build a great plan.
 Some teams have a person with that strength internally.
 Other teams rely on a Rhythm Systems Consultant to bring that expertise.
 A great plan should be focused (only 3-5 top Priorities), accountable (clear expectations and ownership of each priority) and aligned across all departments company-wide (all dependencies and shared resource issues resolved).
 It's not an easy task but a necessary one to set your team up for success.

 So, are your failing plans holding you back from greatness?
 Think of all you could do if you hit your revenue, margin, profit or client retention goals consistently!

 Photo Credit: iStock by Getty Images